EconometricInstitute/feb22012-programming-website/data/week6/8-packages-libraries-maven.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

- - Know the term library and know some third party libraries
+ - Know the term library and know some third party libraries.
- - Know where to search for libraries
+ - Know where to search for libraries.
- - Can implement an application which uses a third party library
+ - Can implement an application which uses a third party library.
  - Know that an application can be packaged and shared with others, and that applications shared this way do not require a development environment to work.

 </text-box>